justin-john/node-timezone/README.md

 	   "timeZoneName" : "Pacific Standard Time"
 	}

-You can pass in an optional options as a last argument, it can be useful for override [sensor](https://developers.google.com/maps/documentation/timezone/#RequiredParam) of Google Timezone API.
-The `sensor` defaults to `false`.
+You can pass in an optional options as a last argument, it can be useful to pass [Optional Parameters](https://developers.google.com/maps/documentation/timezone/#OptionalParam) like `key` and `language`.
+The `language` parameter is used to the language in which to return results and `key` parameter is the API Key which identifies your application for purposes of quota management.
+Please see [API Key](https://developers.google.com/maps/documentation/timezone/#api_key) to know more about `key` parameter.
 ```js
 	timezoner.getTimeZone(
 		39.6034810,